-The most common mistakes that people make is that they think they need to have a certain qualification to teach something online.
+The most common mistake that people make is that they think they need to have a certain qualification to teach something online.
 That’s not entirely true.
 While some niches do require you to be a professional, most niches don’t.
 As long as you speak or write with experiences, people will naturally flock to you for the knowledge.

 The first thing you need to do is to understand how people search for information online.
 For example, when you want to learn about something, what do you type in Google Search?
-You would ask short questions or use keyphrases, right?
+You would ask short questions or use key phrases, right?

 What Are The Basic Tools That You’ll Need?

 The first thing that you need is a domain name which is the web address that will direct people to your online course.
 It doesn’t have to be anything fancy, but at the very least, it should reflect what you want to teach.
 Similar to coming up with a business name, it should also be easy to remember.

 You can buy a custom domain for a small amount of fee that’s renewable every year.
 Here’s an example of a domain name that’s available at SiteDomains for $13.99 that includes an email account, WhoIs Privacy, and Protection.

 (2) A Website